evgentrigub/hyperskill-project-run-java-docker/README.md

 ```bash
 jar cmf MANIFEST.MF app.jar project/Main.class
 ```
-3. Test the JAR file, it should print `Hello from Docker!`
+3. Test the JAR file, it should request the name and output the line with greetings.
 ```bash
 java -jar app.jar
 ```